cackle-rs/cackle/README.md

 See [CONFIG.md](CONFIG.md).

+## Non-interactive use

+If you're running Cackle in a non-interactive workflow, e.g. as part of CI, you might like to disable the user interface for a slightly lighter build.
+Add `--no-default-features` to your `cargo install` command-line.

 ## Limitations and precautions

 * A proc macro might detect that it's being run under Cackle and emit different code.